slamora/brackets-wiki/Brackets-Extensions.md

 * [Ruler] (https://github.com/lkcampbell/brackets-ruler): A column ruler for Brackets
 * [Delete to Start/End of line](https://github.com/probertson/brackets-delete-line-start-end): Shortcuts to delete from the current cursor position to the start or end of the line (common shortcuts Cmd+Backspace and Cmd+Delete on Mac)
 * [Vimderbar] (https://github.com/fontface/brackets-vimderbar): Adds vim-like functionality & status bar to Brackets.
+* [Image Viewer] (https://github.com/warabe/brackets.image-viewer): Adds image and dimensions viewing instead of the error modal (currently for OSX only).

 **Snippets & Shorthand**
 * [Emmet/Zen Coding](https://github.com/emmetio/brackets-emmet): Adds Emmet (Zen Coding) support to Brackets.